PhilippPro/PhilippPro.github.io/_posts/2020-2-26-xgboost_defaults.md

 |----------------------:|-----------------------:|
 |                   0.71|                    0.64|

+### Performance on 29 regression datasets

 Now I wanted to know how well this defaults perform on other tasks.
 So I took a collection of 29 regression tasks of different domains, that I collected from different sources such as [OpenML](https://www.openml.org/) and compared my defaults against the defaults of **xgboost** with **nrounds**=500.
+Code can be seen [here](https://github.com/PhilippPro/OpenML-bench-regr/blob/master/R/benchmark_xgboost_500.R)

 The results were not really mindblowing.
-Here you can see performance graphs for two different measures (R-Squared and Spearman's Rho):
+Here you can see performance graphs for two different measures (R-Squared and Spearman's Rho) using 5-fold CV:

 ![graphic](/images/xgboost_500_rsq_results.png "graphic")